-- 2.15 Steps are being taken to ensure that information is being managed in accordance with legislation.
+4.14 Steps are being taken to ensure that information is being managed in accordance with legislation.

 The Authority's policy is to maintain the highest level possible of data security in its operations.
-During the year the Authority maintained its systems including: - Maintenance of Cisco ASA 5500 Adaptive Security appliance (Firewall) - Off site data back up by Commvault - Password protected laptops and desktop computers - Designated remote access routes through Cisco VPN - 2.16 In terms of information management and security, a requirement to maintain close scrutiny on the Authority's IT and data management functionality is highlighted within the strategic risk register and is therefore reviewed by the Executive Team and Audit Committee.
+During the year the Authority maintained its systems including:

+- Maintenance of Cisco ASA 5500 Adaptive Security appliance (Firewall) - Off site data back up by Commvault

+- Password protected laptops and desktop computers - Designated remote access routes through Cisco VPN

-3. Conclusion
+5. Conclusion

-- 3.1 As Accountable Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
-My review is informed by: - the Executive managers within the organisation who have responsibility for the development and maintenance of the internal control framework, feedback from whom is obtained through weekly meetings of the Executive and Managers teams; - the work of the internal auditors, who submit to the organisation's Audit Committee regular reports which includes independent and objective opinion

-- on the adequacy and effectiveness of the organisation's systems of internal control together with recommendations for improvement; - comments made by the external auditors in their management letter and other reports. - 3.2 I have been advised on the implications of the result of my review by both the Board and its Audit Committee and a plan is in place to address weaknesses and ensure continuous improvement of the systems. - 3.3 The internal auditors have concluded that the controls tested were found, on the whole, to be strong with suggestions for only minor improvements being made.
-Appropriate action is in place to address any weaknesses identified and to ensure continuous improvement of the system. - 3.4 The internal auditor's annual report for 2014-15 states that, based on the work undertaken over the course of the year, the Authority's systems provide a reasonable basis for maintaining control and that the control framework provides reasonable assurance regarding the effective and efficient achievement of strategic objectives.
+- 5.1 As Accountable Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
+My review is informed by: - the Executive managers within the organisation who have responsibility for the development and maintenance of the internal control framework, feedback from whom is obtained through regular meetings of the Executive and Managers teams; - the work of the internal auditors, who submit to the organisation's Audit Committee regular reports which includes independent and objective opinion on the adequacy and effectiveness of the organisation's systems of internal control together with recommendations for improvement; - comments made by the external auditors in their management letter and other reports. - 5.2 I have been advised on the implications of the result of my review by both the Board and its Audit Committee and a plan is in place to address weaknesses and ensure continuous improvement of the systems. - 5.3 The internal auditors review concluded that the assurance framework in place is founded on a systematic risk management process and does provide overall assurance to the Board and that the assurance framework reflects the organisation's key objectives and risks. - 5.4 The internal auditor's annual report for 2015-16 states that based on the work undertaken over the course of the year, significant assurance can be given on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control.